y-sunflower/morethemes/docs/create-a-theme.md

 ## rcParams

 In matplotlib, themes are made via something called `rcParams`.
-It's used to change a parameter in plots.
+It's similar to a global parameter configuration.
 Once applied, it will be set for all charts.

 Let's see how this works.
 First we import pyplot from matplotlib.